Efforts to Respect Human Rights

 2. Governance Structure of Respect for Human Rights

-With the establishment of the Policy, we reorganized our Human Rights Awareness Committee, the primary goal of which has been to resolve/prevent issues such as discrimination, and accordingly set up the TEPCO Holdings Human Rights Committee (“HD Human Rights Committee”) in February 2022.
+With the establishment of the Policy, we reorganized our Human Rights Awareness Committee, the primary goal of which has been to resolve/prevent issues such as discrimination, and accordingly set up the TEPCO Holdings (TEPCO HD) Human Rights Committee (“HD Human Rights Committee”) in February 2022.
+Because of the broad scope of human rights issues, we expanded its membership to include the heads of our procurement, ESG, safety, and system security organizations.

-The HD Human Rights Committee, chaired by the Chief Human Resources Officer (“Human Rights Chairperson”), chiefly consists of TEPCO Holdings’ relevant department/office managers and human rights directors of TEPCO Power Grid, TEPCO Renewable Power, and TEPCO Energy Partner (“core companies”).
+The HD Human Rights Committee, chaired by the Chief Human Resources Officer (“Human Rights Chairperson”), chiefly consists of TEPCO HD’s relevant department/office managers and human rights directors of TEPCO Power Grid, TEPCO Renewable Power, and TEPCO Energy Partner (these three are the “core companies”).
 Each core company has its own human rights committee, and the committee chairs also serve as members of the HD Human Rights Committee.

-As a general rule, the HD Human Rights Committee meets twice a year to engage in such activities as reviewing efforts from the previous fiscal year, deliberating plans for the current fiscal year, and monitoring the human rights due diligence action plan.
+As a general rule, the HD Human Rights Committee meets twice a year to engage in such activities as reviewing efforts from the previous fiscal year, deliberating plans for the current fiscal year, and monitoring the action plan for human rights due diligence (“human rights DD”).

-The Committee also shares specific cases submitted to human rights grievance mechanisms, and discusses and recommends remedial measures.
+The Committee also shares specific cases submitted to our Human Rights Reporting Desk and Human Rights Consultation Desk and discusses and recommends remedial measures.

-Here are the details on recent HD Human Rights Committee sessions.
+Here are the details on past HD Human Rights Committee sessions.

 Provided below are the recommendations/remedial measures based on discussions from previous HD Human Rights Committee sessions.